ethereum-optimism/release-management/README.md

 #### `./releaseman.sh release [OPTIONS]`

 Creates issues for a numbered release.
-Parent issues represent the release, and child issues represent each step in the release process.
+Parent issues represent the "[U{upgrade_number}] Interop Contracts Release Readiness Tracker", and child issues represent each step in the release process.
 Used by the release management [board].

 [board]: https://github.com/orgs/ethereum-optimism/projects/117/views/12